Published: January 29, 2026

 What is US Mobile Dark Star?

-Put simply, US Mobile’s Dark Star is the branded name for their use of AT&T’s network.
-All phone plans on Dark Star will access AT&T’s network rather than Verizon’s (what US Mobile calls its Warp network), or T-Mobile's (its Light Speed network).
+Dark Star on US Mobile is that brand's name for its use of AT&T’s network.
+US Mobile phone plans on Dark Star will access AT&T’s network rather than the Verizon network (what US Mobile calls its Warp network) or the T-Mobile network (which it calls Light Speed).

 Dark Star vs. Warp vs. Light Speed

-As a US Mobile customer, you can pick between the three network options.
 Data allotments, data speeds, and some perks vary between Dark Star and the other two networks.
-For the sake of simplicity, we’ll take a look at the differences for their Unlimited Premium plan, which is $44 a month when paid monthly or $32.50 when paid annually.
+For the sake of simplicity, we’ll take a look at the differences for the Unlimited Premium plan, which is $44 a month when paid monthly or $399 paid annually (which translates to $32.50 a month).
+Periodic sales offer lower prices on both monthly and annual plans.

 Download icon